Kirkby-in-Furness: Amenities

-There is a corner shop, a post office adjacent to the shop and a service station, all centrally located in Kirkby at Four Lane Ends and a cafe that is open three days a week - Sunday to Tuesday only - opposite the railway station.
+A small shop with limited opening hours is available at Longlands Holiday Park, a private static caravan park, near Chapels and a post office comes to the community centre every Thursday morning, and there is a service station, centrally located in Kirkby at Four Lane Ends and a cafe that is open three days a week - Sunday to Tuesday only - opposite the railway station.
 There is also a surgery on the road between Four Lane Ends and the railway station.

 It has three places of worship: the parish church, St Cuthbert's in Beck Side; a methodist church in Marshside and a Church of Christ meeting house at Wall End.

-The village has two pubs, The Commercial at Four Lane Ends and The Ship Inn, which dates from 1691, near the railway station.
+The village has two pubs, "The Commercial" at Four Lane Ends and "The Ship Inn", which reputedly dates from 1691, near the railway station.